dstmodders/dst-mod-keep-following/README.md

 Below are the features yet to be implemented:

-- [ ] Add more configurations
 - [ ] Auto-hide in a Bush Hat if equipped
 - [ ] Auto-hide in a Snurtle Shell Armor if in the inventory
-- [ ] Follow players through wormholes and possibly cave entrances
+- [ ] Follow players through wormholes
 - [ ] Improve pathfinding precision

 ## License